AymanMakram/airbnb-clone-project/README.md

 - Each **Booking** has one **Payment**
 - One **Property** can have many **Reviews**
 - One **User** can write many **Reviews**

+## Feature Breakdown

+### User Management
+Allows users to register, log in, and manage their profiles securely.
+This feature supports both guests and hosts, enabling authentication and role-based access to resources.

+### Property Management
+Hosts can create, edit, and delete property listings.
+Each property includes key details such as title, description, location, price, and availability to help users make booking decisions.

+### Booking System
+Enables users to book available properties for specific dates.
+The system checks availability and prevents double bookings while allowing users to view and manage their reservations.

+### Payment Processing
+Handles secure payment transactions linked to bookings.
+This ensures that users can pay for their reservations safely, and hosts can receive payments reliably.

+### Review System
+Allows users to leave feedback and ratings on properties they have stayed in.
+Reviews help improve transparency, build trust, and enhance the decision-making process for future guests.

+### API Documentation
+Provides well-structured REST and GraphQL API documentation.
+This supports easy integration, testing, and collaboration by clearly explaining how the backend endpoints can be used.

+### Database Optimization
+Improves performance by implementing indexing, relationships, and caching.
+This helps speed up data retrieval, reduces system load, and enhances scalability for future growth.